ilyakooo0/websuck1t/readme.md

     ]
 }
 ```

-### Captures:
+### Response fields

-- «token» to further use it in subscription to web socket
+- "token" to further use it in subscription to web socket

-- «response» to start with the given number of posts in table
+- "response" to start with the given number of posts in table

 ## WebSocket /posts/subscribe/:token